dreamportdev/Osdev-Notes/APIC.md

 The content of each entry is:

 * The lower double word is basically an LVT entry, so for their definition check the LVT entry definition
+* The upper double word contains:
+    - Bits 17 to 55 are Reserved
+    - Bits 56 to 63 are the Destitnation Field, if the Destination mode is Physical (bit 11 = 0), bits 56 to 59 contains an apic ID, if Logical mode is set (bit 11 = 1) than bits 56 to 63 specify the Logical destination Address (Local mode can define a set of processor)

 The number of items is stored in the IO-APIC MADT entry, but usually on modern architectures is 24.